Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Results

 \subsection{Trends between gradients and galaxy parameters}

-As we have age and [Fe/H] gradients for our whole sample, we examine if there are any correlations with global velocity dispersions, integrated ages, and spatially-resolved stellar kinematics.
+As we have age and [Fe/H] gradients for our whole sample, we examined if there are any correlations with global velocity dispersions, integrated ages, and spatially resolved stellar kinematics.
 These parameters are commonly used as measures of evolutionary stage.
 In Fig.~\ref{fig:grads_vs_params}, we show the gradient slopes as a function of different galaxy parameters.
-We fit a line to the points in each panel using the non-linear least squares algorithm implemented in the \textsc{scipy} \texttt{curve\_fit} function, in the \texttt{optimize} module \citep{2020SciPy-NMeth}.
-We compute the Pearson-$r$ correlation coefficient and corresponding $p$-value, which we state in each panel.
+We fit a line to the points in the age and [Fe/H] panels using the non-linear least squares algorithm implemented in the \textsc{scipy} \texttt{curve\_fit} function, in the \texttt{optimize} module \citep{2020SciPy-NMeth}.
+We computed the Pearson-$r$ correlation coefficient and corresponding $p$-value, which we state in each panel.
+We note that we also show our [Mg/Fe] and [Mg/H] gradient slopes in the bottom two rows, but we did not fit a line to these points as we only have Mg abundances for 5 galaxies.

-In the left column, there is a mild positive trend between age gradients and velocity dispersion and a strong negative correlation with [Fe/H] gradients, although note that both trends are statistically insignificant.
-Thus, galaxies with higher velocity dispersions may have flatter age gradients and more negative [Fe/H] gradients.
-The tentative trends that we see with age and [Fe/H] are in contrast with results at low-$z$ from \cite{Sanchez_Blazquez_2007}, \cite{Kuntschner_2010}, \cite{Spolaor_2010}, \cite{Pastorello_2014}, \cite{Gonzalez_Delgado_2015}, \cite{Greene_2015}, \cite{Martin_Navarro_2018}, and \cite{Santucci_2020}.
-On the other hand, \cite{Ferreras_2019} found a positive trend between total metallicity gradients and $\sigma$ in a large sample of local early-type galaxies, consistent with our findings.
+In the left column, there is a negative correlation with [Fe/H] gradient.
+Thus, galaxies with higher velocity dispersions have more negative [Fe/H] gradients.
+We note, however, that further investigation is required to understand the significance of this apparent trend.
+This tentative trend is in contrast with results at low-$z$ (see, e.g. \citealt{Sanchez_Blazquez_2007, Kuntschner_2010, Spolaor_2010, Pastorello_2014, Gonzalez_Delgado_2015, Greene_2015, Martin_Navarro_2018, Ferreras_2019, Santucci_2020}.
+For example, \cite{Spolaor_2010} and \cite{Ferreras_2019} find positive correlations between metallicity gradients and mass/velocity dispersion, while \cite{Sanchez_Blazquez_2007}, \cite{Pastorello_2014}, \cite{Gonzalez_Delgado_2015}, and \cite{Greene_2015} find no dependence of metallicity gradients on mass.